anupam-kumar-krishnan/Namaste-JavaScript/Namaste JavaScript 🙏 Season - 2/Ep.2 Promises🤝.md

 ## _Promise🤝_
 - Promise is nothing but an empty object with some data value in it
-- And this dala value will hold whatever this createOrder(cart) API will return to us
+- And this data value will hold whatever this createOrder(cart) API will return to us

 <b>